Our highly trained and knowledgeable staff can help you with: Lending Library

 Peer- or professionally led groups for caregivers and others dealing with Alzheimer’s disease are facilitated by trained individuals.
 Our chapter offers groups throughout Western New York including specialized groups.
 Visit our Support Group page to download a copy of our current support groups.

-Our annual WNY Dementia Care Symposium is a full-day conference with learning tracks for both family caregivers and healthcare professionals.
-It is an excellent opportunity to learn more from the experts and be able to apply what you learned as soon as you get back to your office or home.
-CEUs are available for some fields.
-To learn more, visit the 2012 Symposium webpage.
+Our annual Dementia Care Symposium is a full-day conference with learning tracks for both family caregivers and healthcare professionals.
+It is an excellent opportunity to hear the latest reasearch updates and caregiving tips and techniques from the experts.

 Our highly trained and knowledgeable staff can help you with: